jpegy-xyz/basement/03_firend.tech/friend_tech.md

 8. Only a certain number of people can hold influencer tokens before it becomes prohibitively expensive
 9. These types of platforms have been tried before and failed, which doesn't necessarily mean this will too, but the history is there, be cautious

 So clearly some issues, but nothing worthwhile is ever without them.
-However lots of the issues listed can be fixed to make the platform better, especially in regards to knowing if the chat is being actively maintained by the influencer
+However, lots of the issues listed can be fixed to make the platform better, especially in regards to knowing if the chat is being actively maintained by the influencer